nci-training/NCI_data_training/docs/_overview/overview.rst

 Overview
 =============

-The NCI National Research Data Collection is Australia’s largest collection of research data, encompassing more than 10 PB of nationally and internationally significant datasets.
-They are available through NCI’s National Environmental Research Data Interoperability Platform (NERDIP), which provides an integrated platform for users to access datasets managed at NCI.
+The NCI National Reference Data Collections is Australia’s largest collection of research data, encompassing more than 10 PB of nationally and internationally significant datasets.
+They are available for use on  NCI’s platforms and also tuned for new high-performance data and informatics technologies.
 NCI has a team of expert data managers who can work with you to curate your data collection for optimal accessibility, analysis and data sharing.

 NCI Data Training homepage provides a series of data access and analysis tutorials and jupyter notebook examples, as well as training workshop information.